 A Guide for Students and Their Parents

 To make your dreams of college a reality, you will need to formulate a step-by-step plan.
-The following checklist is one possible way to carry out your preparations for college:
+The following checklist can assist you with carrying out your preparations for college:

-• Assemble a portfolio; this can be achieved over several years, or in a short time, if necessary.
+• Assemble a portfolio beginning with activities in 9th grade; this can be achieved over several years, or in a short time, if necessary.

-• Make an appointment to talk with your guidance counselor.
+• Make an appointment to talk with your school counselor.

-• Research different colleges and their admission requirements through the MyROAD computer program at your high school.
+• Research different colleges and their admission requirements through SchooLinks, a computer-based program at your school.

 • Explore financial aid options.